beteland123/todo_postgres/README.md

 - [:pray: Acknowledgements](#acknowledgements)
 - [:memo: License](#license)
 # :book: [My-todo list] <a name="about-project"></a>
-> This project is called To do list which is developed to allow use to add thier todos , enale them to to CRUD on action on the task.
+> This project is called To-do List, which is developed to allow users to add their tasks and perform CRUD (Create, Read, Update, Delete) actions on the tasks.This project is built using Node.js and Express as the server-side framework, along with HTML, CSS, and JavaScript on the client-side.
+It also utilizes PostgreSQL as the database.
 ## :hammer_and_wrench: Built With <a name="built-with"> using Html and CSS</a>
 ### Tech Stack <a name="tech-stack"></a>
 <details>